Fitsumhelina/Taskify/README.md

 * 400 for validation errors
 * 401 for auth errors
 * 500 for internal server issues (with `console.error`)
 ---

-## ✨ Improvements You Could Add

-* ✅ Zod or Joi for request validation
-* ✅ Swagger documentation
-* ✅ Role-based access control
-* ✅ Pagination for task fetching
-* ✅ Unit tests with Jest or Vitest

----

 ## 🧠 Author